tifarekaseke/Enterprise-web-development-Projectplan/README.md

 tests/ (unit testing coordination)

 📌 Project Overview

-This project is an enterprise-level fullstack application designed to process MoMo SMS transaction data in XML format.
+This project is an enterprise-level full-stack application designed to process MoMo SMS transaction data in XML format.

 The pipeline works as follows: